Homemade Mango Frooti Recipe

 Ingredients

-Ripe Mangoes – I prefer Alphonso or Kesar mangoes, as they are bright orange, sweet, less fibrous, and juicy.
-You can use any ripe, juicy mango of your choice, but make sure it is bright orange, sweet, and less fibrous.
+- Ripe Mangoes – I prefer Alphonso or Kesar mangoes, as they are bright orange, sweet, less fibrous, and juicy.
+You can use any ripe, juicy mango you like, but make sure it is bright orange, sweet, and less fibrous.
+You can also use frozen mangoes to make this drink.
+They are easily available in the freezer section of any Indian grocery store.

 How To Make Mango Frooti